xuru/pyvisdk/docs/source/do/host_numeric_sensor_info.rst

     .. py:attribute:: healthState

         The health state of the of the element indicated by the sensor.
-This property is populated only for sensors that support threshold settings.
+This property is populated only for sensors that support threshold settings.See HostNumericSensorHealthState

     .. py:attribute:: name